guosheng437/NGSQC/README.md

 **testedcelllines_Table3**: .depth files for 22 cell line samples used in Table 3 of the paper

 ## Running the programs
+Download data and src folders and place them under same directory before running the program

 1. Inference of the major component of a sample

 ```perl